Skip to navigation Skip to content

 Release of JCA reports

-Services Australia can release assessment reports, including JCA reports, to the customer.
-Generally, release of reports help customers understand decisions made based on assessment recommendations.
+The agency can release assessment reports, including JCA reports, to the customer.
+Generally, the release of reports helps customers understand decisions made based on assessment recommendations.
 See Release of DSP Medical Assessment Reports.

 Disability Medical Assessment (DMA)